 Let us take a look at the different types of lead qualifying frameworks and questions.

-Lead Qualifying Frameworks
+5 Lead Qualification Frameworks

 These are the frameworks that salespeople use to determine the quality of the lead and validate if the prospects will convert to long-time customers.
 These frameworks are typically created based on the commonalities distilled from closed-won opportunities.